stv707/container_labs/exercises/day2/1-setup-jenkins/README.md

-# END OF EXERCISE 6
+# END OF EXERCISE 1 - Jenkins UP